 GOALS combines imaging and spectroscopic data from Spitzer, Hubble, Chandra, NuSTAR and GALEX in a comprehensive study of over 200 of the most luminous infrared-selected galaxies in the local Universe.
 The sample consists of approximately 180 Luminous Infrared Galaxies (LIRGs), as well as over 20 Ultra-Luminous Infrared Galaxies (ULIRGs) The objects are a complete subset of the IRAS Revised Bright Galaxy Sample, and provide an unbiased picture of the processes responsible for enhanced infrared emission in the local Universe.
-Within the GOALS collaboration I have been leading several successful NuSTAR proposals, as well as the analysis of all the available NuSTAR observations (Ricci et al, 2017b; Ricci et al. 2021 in prep.).
+Within the GOALS collaboration I have been leading several successful NuSTAR proposals, as well as the analysis of all the available NuSTAR observations (Ricci et al, 2017b; Ricci et al. 2021).

 The CONQUEST collaboration